aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

        Type:    Degraded
     ```

-## Collecting low latency tuning debugging data for Red Hat Support
+## Collecting low latency tuning debugging data for Red Hat Support {#cnf-collecting-low-latency-tuning-debugging-data-for-red-hat-support_cnf-master}

 When opening a support case, it is helpful to provide debugging information about your cluster to Red Hat Support.